SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/03-selection-sort.md

             arr[i] = temp;
         }
 ```
-* In the main method, an array of numbers is initialized, and the unsorted array is printed, The `selectionSort` method is called to sort the array and printed.
+* In the main method, an array of numbers is initialized, and the unsorted array is printed, The `selectionSort` method is called to sort the array and then the sorted array will be printed it."

 ```java
   public static void main(String[] args) {